 I wanted to figure out what was calling out to me right now.

 I knew I longed for more.
 I desired a life that would integrate my whole being, where I would be free of anxiety and able to live big, bold and courageous, and also deeply rooted, soulful and compassionate.
 I wanted to provide for my family and serve my community, bringing all that knowledge and soul together to create a meaningful life, fully owning my voice, committed to the present, and encouraging others to do the same.

 I did deep work to transform from the inside out.
-I gave up the pursuing without wholeness, and my husband and I committed to pick up the pieces, and rebuild our lives.
+I gave up the pursuing without wholeness, and my husband and I committed to rebuild our lives.
 We served our community in group coaching experiences centered around freedom.
-We worked with others to build a new life.
 We decided to both go back to school and commit to careers we'd love.